maximekln/macgyver/README.md

     1. To install Python 3 on your machine, here are the details: https://www.wikihow.com/Install-Python
     2. To install Pygame on your machine, here are the details: https://www.pygame.org/wiki/GettingStarted
     3. To install and execute the game, follow these steps:
-       - git clone https://github.com/mkelani/macgyver-freedom.git && cd macgyver-freedom
+       - git clone https://github.com/mkelani/mazegyver.git && cd mazegyver/app
        - python3 main.py on linux/macosx or py -3 main.py on windows

 ## Author